 You may also look at other features, such as the drainage system, weather and squirrel protection, or a combination of different bird feeders.

 Learn more details in this video:

 Which birds are attracted to a specific food?

 Apart from the feeder itself, birds are also attracted to specific foods.
 Here are some of the following so you can choose what to feed:

 |Sunflower seed||Safflower seed||Nyjer seed||Suet||Nectar||Peanut||Fruit|

 Do bird feeders come with decorative features?

-If you want your bird feeders to be aesthetically pleasing, you can buy a decorative feeder.
+Yes!
+If you want your bird feeders to be aesthetically pleasing, then you can buy a decorative feeder.
 Just look at these hopper and hummingbird feeders!

 However, you have to ensure that the decorations aren't hazardous or blocking the passage of food.